Concerned About Chemical Leaching? I Tested the Best Non-Toxic Cookware that Won’t Flake on You – These are the Only Pans I Trust

 Ceramic non-stick is your match if you’re accustomed to Teflon pans and you're not quite ready to give up that slippery, non-stick performance.
 It doesn't require any technique at all to get good results.
 Even though I'm a trained chef (and I love my stainless steel and cast iron pans), I tend to use a small ceramic non-stick pan for delicate fried eggs and skin-on fish.
 Ceramic non-stick also requires less oil, so it can be a good option for health-conscious cooks.
 However, they aren't generally thought of as 'lifetime' pans and can be quite expensive purchases for a mere few years of good use.
 Swings and roundabouts.

 Cast iron is a classic culinary icon that people have used for centuries.
-Your grandma probably has one that she could hand down to you; it's pretty traditional.
+Your grandma probably has a cast-iron pan that she could hand down to you; it's pretty traditional.
 Cast iron becomes naturally nonstick when seasoned properly, which is perfect for sautéeing and searing.
-It excels at baking, roasting, and open-flame cooking, so I recommend it to keen campers or anyone with an outdoor kitchen.
+It excels at baking, roasting, and open-flame cooking, so I recommend it to keen campers or anyone keen to make an outdoor kitchen more luxurious.
 However, it is hefty and requires seasoning with oil after every use to keep it working.
 That's easy, but it might not suit more casual cooks.
 If it's poorly seasoned and not used often, you risk a metallic taste when you cook acidic ingredients or stuck-on food.

 Enamelled cast iron is made for fuss-free cooks.
 It offers the same impressive heat retention as raw cast iron, but with a glossy, easier-to-clean surface that doesn’t require seasoning or regular upkeep.
 Le Creuset is the most well-known brand for enamel cast iron, famed for its colorful options and excellent results on braised meats.
 I highly recommend this option to families who love one-pan meals and oven-to-table serving.